openandclose/tosixinch/docs/options.rst

     Web pages may have some component content.
     Most important ones are images,
-    and currently the script only concerns images
+    and currently the program only concerns images
     (in html tag ``<img src=...>``).
     The value specifies whether it downloads these components when ``extract``.